1EdTech/openbadges-specification/README.md

 ## Specification documents related to Open Badges
 The published version of Open Badges 2.0 is in main and develop.
 Version 2.1 is only in develop until Final.

+## Proposals
+For information about how to propose a new feature or material change to the specification, please see `proposals/README.md`.

 ## Branches
 * __main__: stable, deployable branch that stores the official release history including releases designated as Candidate Final Public.
 * __develop__: unstable development branch.
 Current work that targets a future release is merged into this branch.